 Blooms in June and July with stunning 12” long, white blossoms

-Summer flowers are a magnate for hummingbirds and butterflies
+Summer flowers are a magnet for hummingbirds and butterflies

 Foliage stays looking good all season and turns bright yellow in fall

 Remarkably disease resistant